axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/usermenu/index.rst

 Introduction
 ------------

-The user menu is configurable, user can add, remove and edit it.
+The user menu is configurable, user can add, remove and edit user item.

-Available style of user menu :
+Available styles of user item:

 - Open external link